Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Gyeranppang (Egg Bread): A fluffy, slightly sweet bread with a whole egg baked right in the middle.
-It’s a perfect savory-sweet snack, warm and comforting, especially on a chilly evening.
-A classic, often featured as a quick bite on Saengsong Today.
+Gyeranppang (Egg Bread): Imagine a fluffy, slightly sweet bread with a whole egg baked right in the middle.
+That's Gyeranppang for you!
+It's a perfect savory-sweet snack, so warm and comforting, especially on a chilly evening.
+It's a real classic, often featured as a quick bite on Saengsong Today.

 Price Range: 2,000 - 3,000 KRW